taylorsw04/FluidFramework/packages/dds/tree/docs/feature list.md

 For example, an attempt to interpret a nodes data in a way that is incompatible with its type (e.g., assuming a node contains a string when the schema dictates that it is a number) will result in a runtime failure.
 Developers must have an ergonomic way to work with the tree that prevents these bugs at compile-time.

-In this milestone, Shared Tree provides automatically created TypeScript types that map to the names and concepts defined in the schema.
+In this feature, Shared Tree provides automatically created TypeScript types that map to the names and concepts defined in the schema.
 Using these types allows users to read and write to the tree at a higher and more comfortable level of abstraction.
 For example, a _Point_ type would allow reading of the numeric _Point.x_ and _Point.y_ fields in a way that is agnostic to the underlying tree representation.
 This feature results in a much better integration with tooling, including autocomplete and intellisense.